I am an actor, scriptwriter, director, arts educator, dancer and a musician — all in one. I do many things, with many hyphens.

 Just as everything was finally going well, God said to me quietly: “Answer the call.”

-It came in the form of an offer to join the Church full-time under the performing arts ministry.
+It came in the form of an offer to join the Church full-time under the youth ministry.

 Huh?
-God, I thought You’ve already called me into the Arts and Entertainment industry?
+God, I thought You called me into the Arts and Entertainment industry?
 I bargained and bartered with God, even telling Him I wanted to be back in the marketplace after two years, but I ultimately obeyed.

 So in 2009, I answered the call and went into full-time ministry.
 And at the end of 2010, to my surprise, God faithfully used a former boss to bring me back to the marketplace.